awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.PostgreSQL.md

    2013-11-05 16:45:
    ```

 1. Set the `log_min_duration_statement` parameter\.
-The following example shows the information that is written to the `postgres.log` file when the parameter is set to `1`\.
+The following example shows the information that is written to the `postgresql.log` file when the parameter is set to `1`\.

    ```
    2013-11-05 16:48:56 UTC::@:[2952]:LOG:  received SIGHUP, reloading configuration files
    2013-11-05 16:48:56 UTC::@:[2952]:LOG:  parameter "log_min_duration_statement" changed to "1"
    ```

-   Additional information is written to the `postgres.log` file when you run a query that exceeds the duration parameter setting\.
+   Additional information is written to the `postgresql.log` file when you run a query that exceeds the duration parameter setting\.
 The following example shows the type of information written to the file after a query\.

    ```
    2013-11-05 16:51:10 UTC:[local]:master@postgres:[9193]:LOG:  statement: SELECT c2.relname, i.indisprimary, i.indisunique, i.indisclustered, i.indisvalid, pg_catalog.pg_get_indexdef(i.indexrelid, 0, true),